Global Mission Grants

 All reports become the property of the Diocese of North Carolina and may be published at its discretion.
 A list of grant recipients will be available to new applicants who are in the process of discerning their own involvement with global mission.
-Grant recipients may be asked to make presentations to parishes to share their experiences and to encourage further outreach.
+Grant recipients in North Carolina may be asked to make presentations to parishes to share their experiences and to encourage further outreach.

 Questions about specific ministries may be directed to:

 Correspondence about any of the other grant applications should go to the Rev. Leon Spencer, chair of the